Filter by

 When

-Join us for a delightful 75-minute nerikiri workshop where you'll learn the art of crafting traditional Japanese confections inspired by the beauty of late autumn for the month of May.
+Join us for a delightful 75-minute nerikiri workshop where you'll learn the art of creating traditional Japanese confections inspired by the beauty of early winter for the month of June and the Tanabata festival, on July 7th.
+In this hands-on session, you will create two exquisite nerikiri sweets: a brilliant milky way and an elegant narcissus.

 Afterward, you'll experience the art of whisking your own bowl of Simply Native’s matcha to pair with the sweets you made.
 You'll also have the opportunity to take one of your handcrafted sweets home.

-Come immerse yourself in the serene beauty of autumn through the intricate and rewarding craft of nerikiri wagashi.
+Come immerse yourself in the serene beauty of early winter through the intricate and rewarding craft of nerikiri wagashi.

 Workshop highlights